avishek-sen-gupta/cobol-rekt/README.md

 ## Developer Guide

 ### CLI Usage
-The individual functionalities can be invoked using different commands.
+The individual functionalities in the Java component can be invoked using different commands.
 Further tasks / commands will be added.

 #### Command: ```run```